hydro

 Example

-hydro.analyze.hydro.calculate_tss({ params: {conversionFact: 0.2}, data: data });
+hydro.analyze.hydro.calculate_tss({ params: {conversionFactor: 0.2}, data: [100, 200] });

-Calculates dissolved oxygen (DO) saturation using Henry's Law Reference: https://www.waterboards.ca.gov/water_issues/programs/swamp/docs/cwt/guidance/3110en.pdf
+Calculates dissolved oxygen (DO) saturation using Henry's Law.
+Reference: https://www.waterboards.ca.gov/water_issues/programs/swamp/docs/cwt/guidance/3110en.pdf

 Parameters: